Noah Lyles: Early career

-Professional
+Professional career

-Lyles had committed to compete for the Florida Gators at the University of Florida, but in July 2016, Noah and his younger brother Josephus instead turned professional and signed with adidas.
+Lyles had committed to compete for the Florida Gators at the University of Florida, but in July 2016, Noah and his younger brother Josephus instead turned professional and signed with Adidas.
 In November 2016, Lyles was again named high school boys athlete of the year for 2016 by Track & Field News.

 Lyles started 2017 with his first senior national title in the 300 m at the 2017 USA Indoor Championships in the thin air of Albuquerque, New Mexico, improving the indoor world record by one hundredth of a second to 31.87 s.
 He earned a silver medal in the 4 × 200-meter relay with team USA at the 2017 World Relays.
 Lyles won two meets in the 2017 IAAF Diamond League circuit, winning the final ahead of American champion Ameer Webb and world champion Ramil Guliyev.
 However, injuries prevented him from competing much of the season and he missed the 2017 World Championships as a result.